 2. Industry-Standard Formats

 Do the words SHRM or SIG mean anything in your world?
-If you see the same questionnaire format again and again, or if there’s an industry-standard form, such as SHRM templates for HR software, our best practice is to add those templates into these master documents!
+If you see the same questionnaire format again and again, or if there’s an industry-standard form, such as SHRM templates for HR software, our best practice is to add those templates into these reference documents!
 Next time you see that template, you can populate all of those answers in a snap and only have to tweak to fit the prospect’s needs.

 We see the most benefit in this with our customers who respond to security questionnaires frequently.
 By the nature of these questionnaires, they have similar formats and questions every time, and will generally use similar formats or industry standards such as CAIQ and SIG templates.